Lloyd Josafat

-Lloyd C. Josafat (September 18, 1999) is a Filipino volleyball player who plays for Cignal HD Spikers of the Spikers' Turf.
+Lloyd C. Josafat (September 18, 1999) is a Filipino volleyball player who last played for Criss Cross King Crunchers of the Spikers' Turf.

 Career

 College

 Josafat played for the UE Red Warriors in the University Athletic Association of the Philippines (UAAP).
 He made his UAAP debut in Season 81 in 2019.
 In Season 82, Josafat was noted to have scored 32 points in UE's five set win against the UP Fighting Maroons.
 However that season was cancelled due to the COVID-19 pandemic.
 He continued playing in Season 85 when the men's division was resumed in 2023.

 Club

 For the 2021 PNVF Champions League, the Philippine Air Force Air Spikers acquired Josafat.
 Air Force finished as runners-up to the Team Dasma Monarchs.

 He later played for the AMC Cotabato Spikers for the 2022 PNVF Champions League.
 Cotabato which finished as runners-up in the PNVF competition also played in the Spikers' Turf in 2023.

-In January 2024, Josafat moved to the Cignal HD Spikers another Spikers' Turf club.
+In January 2024, Josafat moved to Cignal HD Spikers another Spikers' Turf club.
 He represented the Philippines at the 2025 AVC Men's Volleyball Champions League as a player for Cignal.